 Cartoons often depict characters slipping on a banana peel, falling head over feet, then getting back up as if nothing happened.
 Unfortunately, this rarely happens in real life, and such a mishap could have damaging — even tragic — consequences.
 When you’re hurt due to the negligence of a property owner, you may be entitled to significant compensation to pay for lost wages, medical bills and other related expenses.
-If you've been injured on someone's property due to negligence, immediately contact a Davie, Pembroke Pines or Plantation slip and fall lawyer to learn how you can hold the negligent accountable.
+If you've been injured on someone's property due to negligence, you might have a strong premises liability case.
+Immediately contact a Plantation slip and fall lawyer to learn how you can hold the negligent accountable.

 What constitutes a slip and fall?